matthew-dong-dev/ICS-research/dev-notes/data-notes.md

     - *Don't delete the encrypted files o/w you have to wait for the next data dump*
 1. what is the size of the data being used - how many records, how far back - see the research paper
     - 100K students, 2M enrollment records, since 2008
+1. incorporate Zihao's updated dictionaries and RNN model (found in /research/UCBD2) into staging.
+His RNN model weights are in a binary file called "askoski", the topology of the model is in "askoski.json" and "askoski.desc" just describes the hyper parameters that were used.
+The dictionary file "course2idx.json" can be used to translate between "Subject CourseNum" and the one-hot index for the model and "major2idx.json" can be used to translate the major to major one-hot index.
+Jenny's word2vec model is called "w2v_300_15_20_3.model" and uses the same indices as course2idx.
 1. look at the structure of the files

 /research/UCBD2/pipeline-test/hashed